-Everyone has head about SQL Server.
+Everyone has heard about SQL Server.
 We share client stories in the hope that something will spark something, cause someone to take some action, or otherwise turn on a light bulb to alleviate some sort of corporate darkness (ha), and this story is, frankly, filled with corporate darkness – the type of darkness we see all too frequently.
 In fact, Rob Helvey wrote an article recently that ties right into this: The Problem with Infrastructure Operations Managing Applications.
 This story proves out his position.

 Broken SQL Environments – A Client Story